 Royal Antwerp was inaugurated in 1888 and it’s the oldest golf club in Belgium.
-The course was originally laid out by Willie Park Junior and redesigned by Tom Simpson in 1930.
+The course was originally laid out by Willie Park Junior in 1913 and redesigned by Tom Simpson in 1930.
 It’s one of continental Europe’s architectural delights.

 The following extract is from the New World Atlas of Golf.